 Indirect costs are an inevitable part of procurement.
 But consider the time involved in researching products, checking availability, negotiating prices and arranging delivery.
 Then there’s time spent seeking internal approval, issuing purchase orders and processing invoices.

-"There are businesses raising hundreds – if not thousands – of purchase orders a year for low-value products and not really having any appreciation for this significant hidden cost."Alex Davies, Head of Value Added Services Delivery, RS Components
+"There are businesses raising hundreds – if not thousands – of purchase orders a year for low-value products and not really having any appreciation for this significant hidden cost."Alex Davies, Head of Value Added Services Delivery for EMEA, RS Components

 Alex Davies, Head of Value-Added Services Delivery for EMEA at RS Components, regularly sees this inefficient system in action.
 “Of course the true cost of ad hoc purchases varies widely between companies,” he says.
 “Yet there are businesses raising hundreds – if not thousands – of purchase orders a year for low-value products and not really having any appreciation for this significant hidden cost.”

 However, there are ways to drastically reduce this figure.
 By taking a holistic view of the indirect procurement process, RS can offer solutions that save quantifiable amounts of time – and, therefore, money.
 “We have a calculator that we use with customers,” says Davies.

 “Specialists in eCommerce will get right into the detail of their end-to-end procurement process, putting real timeframes and real costs into the calculator and producing a true cost to that company.”